Giant Cell Tumor

 - bone fracture

-- fluid accumulation in the joint adjacent to the affected bone
+- fluid accumulation in the joint nearest to the affected bone

 The symptoms of a giant cell tumor may resemble other medical conditions or problems.
 Always consult your physician for a diagnosis.